-There are plenty of reasons why your CRM implementation might not have gone as expected.
+Why do CRM systems fail?
+There are plenty of reasons.
 Were your business objectives clear?
 Did the CRM integrate with the rest of your business platforms?
 Had you recently reviewed your process?
 And was the sales team actually on board in the first place?

-Although CRM software greatly improves customer data accessibility, this is meaningless if there is a significant misunderstanding as to how it all works and what is required of the people who need to use it.
-Some people may only see a CRM as a glorified address book and fail to use the system to its full potential.
+Although CRM software greatly improves customer data accessibility, this is meaningless if there's a big misunderstanding as to how it all works and what's required of the people who need to use it.
+For example, some people may only see a CRM as a glorified address book and fail to use the system to its full potential.

-The state of CRM software adoption in the UK (infographic)
+INFOGRAPHIC: the state of CRM software adoption in the UK

 The CRM deployment process is a time-consuming project requiring a lot of thought and preparation, which is why it’s important to identify early on whether or not you’re on track for success.